open-telemetry/opentelemetry-java/docs/sdk-configuration.md

 However, there are corner cases where an instance cannot be injected.
 The famous example is MySQL - MySQL interceptors are initialized by calling a default constructor, and there is no way to pass a built instance of a signal provider.
 For this case, we must store an SDK instance into a global variable.
-To reduce gotchas for application developers, the first SDK that is instantiated is stored automatically in the global variable.
+It is expected that frameworks or end-users will set the SDK as the global to support instrumentation that requires this.

 Before an SDK has been set, access to the global SDK will throw an exception and will not return a default.
 The global can only be used after an SDK has been configured.
 SDKs must be configured early